 By far the most popular choice of our landlords, this option offers a full and comprehensive service designed to meet the requirements of the ongoing day to day management of your property including rental collection and payment, annual inspections, agreed repairs and property maintenance.
 If you are looking to reduce the stress and hassle involved in looking after your investment, then this is the service for you.

-The service we provide includes advertising your property, obtaining satisfactory references for applicants and guarantors (if necessary), collecting the rent, checking the property's condition periodically, arranging for minor repairs to be carried out by our contractors should this be required, completing an inventory of the property (at an additional cost of £75 inc VAT for each inventory) and holding a deposit equivalent to one month's rent in accordance with the Tenancy Deposit Scheme.
+The service we provide includes advertising your property, obtaining satisfactory references for applicants and guarantors (if necessary), collecting the rent, checking the property's condition periodically, arranging for minor repairs to be carried out by our contractors should this be required, completing an inventory of the property (at an additional cost of £99 inc VAT for up to 3 bedrooms and £120 inc VAT for 4 bedrooms or more for each inventory) and holding a deposit equivalent to one month's rent in accordance with the Tenancy Deposit Scheme.
 The net rent is paid directly into your nominated bank account at the end of each month.

 We offer our services on a ‘no let no fee’ basis so we only get paid for success.

 Let Only Fee: 90% (inc VAT) which is payable as a deduction from the first month's rent.